 On Windows, where would you go to perform the otherwise hard to execute tasks?
 The answer is quite simple – Command Prompt.

 For Windows users, when the going gets tough, the Command Prompt gets going.
 Using Command Prompt, you can delete any folder or file; it does not matter whether an application is using it.
-And that too with just a single command line.
+The most essential thing to keep note of is you can delete the file/folder using a single command line.

-In this example, a folder would be deleted using cmd.
+In this example, you can delete a file/folder using cmd.
 Here are the steps to do it.

 - Copy the Path